UC Davis training program addresses health-care provider shortage

 Current predictions estimate that within a decade, California will face a shortage of between 5,000 to 17,000 doctors, especially in rural areas.
 That means increased demand for family nurse practitioners and physician assistants to fill the void.
 In fact, the U.S. Bureau of Labor Statistics ranked the physician assistant as the fourth fastest growing profession nationally.

 Historically underserved areas such as California's Central Valley will be hard hit by any shortage of health-care providers.
 By training qualified and skilled family nurse practitioners and physician assistants, UC Davis is well on the way to responding to new and changing threats to health in these regions.
-As of 2005, 73 percent of UC Davis' FNP/PA graduates practiced in areas of unmet need, as defined by the Song Brown program
+As of 2005, 73 percent of UC Davis' FNP/PA graduates practiced in areas of unmet need, as defined by the Song Brown program, an Office of Statewide Health Planning and Development program that provides support funding to family practice, family nurse practitioner and physician assistant training programs.

 "The Family Nurse Practitioner and Physician Assistant Program plays an important role in meeting the health system's community service mission," says Thomas Nesbitt, executive associate dean for administration and clinical outreach.
 "It is a critical part of UC Davis Health System's goal of addressing the health-care needs of California's underserved populations."